aaldawood/aaldawood.github.io/Resume.md

 ## PROJECTS
 ---
 ### AWS CICD Web Development
 * Programmed and deployed web applications utilizing the AWS platform.
-The objective was to usethe tools AWS provide to create a CICD environment (Continues Integration Continues Deployment).
+The objective was to use the tools AWS provide to create a CICD environment (Continues Integration Continues Deployment).

 ### Micro-Controllers Simon Game with Wireless Controllers
 * Designed, build and programmed a Simon game using microcontrollers (Arduino).
 The main addition to this project is to add different wireless modules such as the Xbee radio module to create a radio frequency communication between the Arduino and the controllers.
 Another module used was the Adafruit feather for Bluetooth connection between the Arduino and any Bluetooth enabled device.